frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 great moments.
 He wants all the glory 'to me.'
 He doesn\'t accept the will of God.
 He\'s insensitive to correction.
 He seems to say to his father, 'Don\'t come with your stories to me.
 I have no time for you, this brother of mine.
-No time for you either, with your nice sweet words.'
+No time for you either, with your nice, sweet words.'
 Tremendous insensitivity.

 Lord, help us to be very sensitive to correction.
 May I be a person